Edudeiko/edudeiko.github.io/_posts/2020-10-21-KNN-from-scratch.md

     print(distance)
 ```

 **6)** Predict function.
-We iterate through the test data to get the distance between test indices and all of the training data.
-Sort the result from ascending to descending order of target classes.
-Then for each neighbor find the target class.
+We iterate through the test data and each row of training data to calculate the distance between them.
+I used the Euclidean distance as a distance metric.
+You can explore the other metrics.
+Sort the result from in ascending order based on distance values.
+For each neighbor find the target class.

 ```javascript
 def predict(self, X_test):